carpentries/instructor-training/02-models.md

 "Diagnostic power" means that each of the distractors helps the instructor figure out what to explain to that particular learner next.

+> Discussion: how to handle the results.

+If the majority of the class votes for a single wrong answer, you should go back and work on correcting that particular misconception.
+If most of the class votes for the right answer, it's probably safe to move on.
+If answers are pretty evenly split between options, learners are probably guessing randomly and it's a good idea to go back to a point where everyone was on the same page.

+(See the Peer Instruction box below, for other ways to use MCQs in class.)

 Ideally,
 instructors should use MCQs
 or some other kind of formative assessment